 The Xplore area includes 'published' ChemEd X resources such as activities, articles, demonstrations, and assessment tools.
 The Search service is also in the Xplore area.

-Erica Jacobsen shares highlights from the August 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.
+Erica Jacobsen shares highlights from the May 2018 issue of the Journal of Chemical Education.

 The May 2018 issue of the Journal of Chemical Education is now available online to subscribers.
 Topics featured in this issue include: electrochemistry and corrosion; textbooks; research on the chemistry teacher pipeline, argument-driven inquiry, and online homework; using everyday objects to teach; teaching organic chemistry with games; communication and writing; examining and creating innovative curriculum; computer-aided discovery activities; exploring kinetics; interdisciplinary laboratory investigations; from the archives: applications of 3D printing for teaching chemistry.

 Looking to change up your titration lab?
 Citric acid is very common in candy and other foods.
 Students will be engaged in using titration to find the amount of the acid in Mentos Now or other candy.
 Student and teacher documents are provided to help you use the activity with your own students.

 As many teachers are preparing for the possibility of teaching online next semester, we are revisiting posts from the ChemEd X archives like this one that might be of help.
 The author has updated this activity by adding notes specifically to help those teaching remotely. - Radioactivity is a topic in chemistry that can be difficult to teach.
 This activity offers a data-driven approach with a simulation students can use in school or in an online learning environment.
 This can be used to give students an authentic lab experience for them to determine there are three types of ionizing radiation without direct instruction.